0x-d15c0/Heart_disease_prediction/README.md

 Imported the needed python modules.
 Using  `pd.read_csv()` read the csv file data into a dataframe named dataset .
 ### (2) Data analysis <br>
 Used `dataset.describe()` , `dataset.shape()`,`dataset.head()`,`dataset.tail()`
 and `dataset.info` to get an idea of the data .
+Didnt have much data preprocessing to perform since there were no null values and the target value is binary .
 ### (3) Data visualisation <br>
 Using matplotlib and seaborn plotted a histogram graph of all columns to their count.
 Using seaborn plotted a pie chart to check the ratio between males and females in the given dataset.